-The 'Strategy' worksheet, shown in Figure 14, allows the user to load the default strategy based on the user specifications entered in the 'Systems' worksheets or customize and save up to six strategies for comparison in the 'Output' worksheet discussed in section VII.
+The 'Strategy' worksheet, shown in Figure 12, allows the user to load the default strategy based on the user specifications entered in the 'Systems' worksheets or customize and save up to six strategies for comparison in the 'Output' worksheet discussed in section VII.
 A key point to remember is that the 'Reset Strategy' button will not necessarily result in a good strategy recommendation that requires no attention from the user.
 Below is a list of values to observe when modifying strategies.

-'Weed Control Costs' in US dollars per acre (Figure 14 (6)), are estimated as the sum of costs incurred towards herbicides as well as fall weed management options.
-Weed control costs are based on prices provided by University of Arkansas Cooperative Extension Service publications (Scott et al. 2015).
+'Weed Control Costs' in US dollars per acre (Figure 12 (6)), are estimated as the sum of costs incurred towards herbicides as well as fall weed management options.
+Weed control costs are based on prices provided by University of Arkansas Cooperative Extension Service publications (Scott et al., 2018).
+Equipment costs needed for application cover labor, fuel, repair and maintenance, and chemical applied.
+These costs do not reflect ownership charges for equipment and hence are lower than custom applied costs.

-'Spring Seedbank' in 000' per 250 square feet (Figure 14 (6)), is the amount of total Palmer amaranth seed present in the soil seedbank in spring immediately prior to the beginning of seedling emergence.
+'Spring Seedbank' in 000' per 250 square feet (Figure 12 (6)), is the amount of total Palmer amaranth seed present in the soil seedbank in spring immediately prior to the beginning of seedling emergence.
 The 'Spring Seedbank' is estimated based on the number of Palmer amaranth escapes observed in a 250 square feet area during previous year, after accounting for potential seed losses between fall and spring.
 Values '<0.100' indicates that seedbank levels are depleted to <100 seed/250 square feet.
 Parameter values for seedbank dynamics and seedling emergence were obtained from published literature shown in the References section.